HiRoFa/quickjs_es_runtime/README.md

-# quickjs_es_runtime
+# quickjs_runtime

-quickjs_es_runtime is a library for quickly getting started with embedding a javascript engine in your rust project.
+quickjs_runtime is a library for quickly getting started with embedding a javascript engine in your rust project.

-quickjs_es_runtime focuses purely on making quickjs usable.

-Other projects:
+**DISCLAIMER: This project is far from what I would call "Battle Tested", use at your own risk.**

+quickjs_runtime focuses purely on making [quickjs](https://bellard.org/quickjs/) easy to use and does not add anny additional features, that where these projects come in:
 * A more feature-rich runtime can be found in [ESsesLib-q](https://github.com/HiRoFa/ESsesLib-q).
 * There is also a commandline client: [ESsesCmd-q](https://github.com/HiRoFa/ESsesCmd-q).
 * And last but not least there is GreenCopper which aspires to be a full fledged application platform: [Green-Copper-q](https://github.com/HiRoFa/Green-Copper-q).

-* (they all end with -q because I started out with variants of these projects based on SpiderMonkey)
+This project is heavily inspired by the awesome quickjs wrapper at [theduke/quickjs-rs](https://github.com/theduke/quickjs-rs) and still uses its low level bindings [libquickjs-sys](https://crates.io/crates/libquickjs-sys).

+The big difference to quickjs-rs is that quickjs_runtime executes all quickjs related code in a dedicated single-threaded EventQueue.

 # This lib serves two main goals: